Project Leaders

 On Project Since: 2010

-Matt oversees the federal government relations and advocacy for the diversion, which “has required a wide array of federal authorizations and funding over time.”
+Chiller oversees the federal government relations and advocacy for the diversion, which “has required a wide array of federal authorizations and funding over time.”
 Those authorizations came after many meetings across three administrations with elected leaders at the state and federal level where project leaders worked to “highlight the project’s needs and illustrate why the diversion is so critical to the community,” he said.

-While the need for the diversion was clear in the Fargo-Moorhead region, it was more of a challenge to show it should receive federal funding.
 “We went from receiving zero federal funding, to eventually $5 million a year, to later $100 million a year before receiving the infrastructure bill’s influx of $437 million.
 This was a result of years of effort from the whole team.”

-While receiving the needed funding was key to the project’s success, Matt said the accomplishment that really stands out is the “creation and implementation of the first ever public-private partnership program within the Corps.
+While receiving the needed funding was key to the project’s success, Chiller said the accomplishment that really stands out is the “creation and implementation of the first ever public-private partnership program within the Corps.
 We created the program in 2014 and the diversion was the first ever to take advantage and show what was possible.
 It did wonders to move the project forward and expedite funding from the federal government.”

 Tom Fuchs, Senior Construction Manager